Sustainable Self-Care “Take Care of You”

 Here are some easy steps to help you incorporate this simple tool into your personal self-care stress management box of tools.

-Set yourself up for success from the start.
-If you have 5 minutes, start with 5 minutes.
-Learn some easy stretching and breathing techniques -- go to our FREE page and enjoy the breaks, both MP3s and some written ideas- all under 5 minutes.
-It will grow naturally from there as you meet with success and like how it feels.
+1. Set yourself up for success from the start.
+If you have 2 minutes, start with 2 minutes.
+Practice some easy stretching and breathing techniques -- go to our FREE page and enjoy the breaks.

-Share the five minute breaks with others -- either family, clients, coworkers, or friends.
-Post one of the stress breaks from the FREE page in the break room at work -- spread some seeds of stress management.
+2. Share the short minute breaks with others -- family, clients, patients, coworkers, or friends.
+Spread some seeds of stress management.